Cornell-Tech-Turtlebot/README/README.md

 # Setup

 ## Robot:
+The robots already fully setup.
+The password to SSH into the robots:

+- Waffle Pi: `admin`
-The Waffle Pi with Open Manipulator is already fully setup.
-In case you need to setup it again, follow this tutorial:
+- Waffle Pi with Open Manipulator: `turtlebot`

+In case you need to setup the robots again, follow this tutorial:

 - https://emanual.robotis.com/docs/en/platform/turtlebot3/setup/#setup
 - https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#manipulation